OSLC/developing-oslc-applications/_harp/eclipse_lyo/toolchain-modelling-workshop.md

 each of the adaptors.

-For each of the Adaptor Interfaces in the model, create and setup an Eclipse OSLC4J project as instructed under [Create an OSLC4J project](./create-an-oslc4j-project).
+For each of the Adaptor Interfaces in the model, create and setup an Eclipse OSLC4J project as instructed under [Setup an OSLC Provider/Consumer Application](./setup-an-oslc-provider-consumer-application).

 These projects will then be populated with the generated code needed.

-**Note:** Make sure each project is configured to match the Adaptor Interface project properties defined under [ Toolchain View](./user-manual-for-toolchain-modelling#toolchain-view)
+**Note:** Make sure each project is configured to match the Adaptor Interface project properties defined under [ Toolchain View](./toolchain-modelling-workshop#toolchain-view)

 Generate OSLC4J Java code
 =========================